 - a.
 Control module monitors pilot flame current.
 If signal is lost, main valve closes, spark generator activates and sequence returns to step 4. - b.
 If power is interrupted, control system shuts off pilot and main gas valves and restarts at step 1 when power is restored. - c.
-In the event the limit control shuts down the boiler The control module closes the main gas valve, but keeps the circulator operating and the vent damper open.
+In the event the limit control shuts down the boiler - The control module closes the main gas valve, but keeps the circulator operating and the vent damper open. - Thermostat satisfied (thermostat circuit opens)

-- 5. Thermostat satisfied (thermostat circuit opens) Pilot and main gas valves are closed - Vent damper is de-energized, and cycles to closed position.
-Circulator is shut off. - Boiler is now in the standby mode. - 7.
-Thermostat anticipator setting: Set thermostat heat anticipator as instructed in Figure 25b, page 37.
+Pilot and main gas valves are closed Vent damper is de-energized, and cycles to closed position.
+Circulator is shut off. - 6.
+Boiler is now in the standby mode.